-Leave the baking soda on overnight for best results, then shake off the powder and wash at 30 degrees with Persil Silk & Wool, which will take care of even the most delicate of materials.
+Leave the baking soda on overnight for best results, then shake off the powder and wash at 30 degrees with Persil Non-Bio Liquid Detergent, which will take care of even the most delicate of materials.
 Now that you know how to remove grease from clothes quickly, easily, and effectively, there’s no excuse for denying yourself, or your family, a tasty burger treat on a Friday night, and there’s no excuse for not getting out there and fixing your car or bike!
 With laundry detergent, dishwashing soap, and baking powder on hand, you’ve got everything you need to tackle those stains head on.

 Need to tackle any other tricky stains?
 Check out the stain removal section for handy tips!